maros/Zway-BaseModule/README.md

 Has no user facing functionality on its own.

-As a user of this app you just have to instantiate it once via Apps > Local Apps > Base Module > Add App. (or let another app that depends on BaseModule instantiate it).
+As a user of this app you just have to instantiate it once via Apps > Local Apps > Base Module > Add App.
 No configuration settings are required.

 # Developers